fauxzor/Helix-Plugins/README.md

 * Radio tone sound effects for sending & receiving radio messages, toggleable for each radio item
 * Radio repeater entity used with duplex radios; takes input on one frequency and outputs on another
 * Duplex radios, which have increased range when in range of a repeater but are useless otherwise
+* Hybrid radios, which can toggle between 'simplex' and 'duplex' modes
 * Centralized base radio item; new custom radio items can now be created with just a few lines of code

 *New chat classes*